Dining & Meal Plan Policies

-Requests from students not required to be on a specific plan need to be received before classes begin (preferably before the residence halls open for the semester).
-Requests should be submitted by mail or email to the Associate Vice Chancellor of Business Operations.
-Once you arrive on campus and if you use any of the meals or bonus bucks associated with your meal plan, you will not be able to make an adjustment until the next semester.
+Requests from students not required to be on a specific plan need to be received before classes begin (preferably, before the residence halls open for the semester).
+Requests should be submitted by mail or email to the Director of Purchasing, Contract, and Auxiliary Services.
+Once you arrive on campus, if you use any of the meals or bonus bucks associated with your meal plan, you will not be able to make an adjustment until the next semester.

 What are unusual circumstances?

 Students with unusual circumstances may seek to be released from the Meal Plan.
 Unusual circumstances may include disability-related accommodation requests, as well as other unusual conditions/dietary needs.